voa2000/authentication-api-jwt/README.md

 ### Authentication using an API with jwt
-Node express application using mongodb, dotenv, nodemon, express, etc
+Node express application using mongoDB, dotenv, nodemon, express, etc
 ### Install Packages
 https://jwt.io/